AMEND09/CodePlotter/README.md

 # CodePlotter

 A Python-based tool for visualizing, manipulating, and merging G-code files.
-This application is particularly useful for pen plotting with 3D printers like the Ender 3 V2.
+This application is particularly useful for pen plotting with CNC devices like 3D printers.
 It provides a graphical interface for editing G-code files, applying transformations, and visualizing the toolpath on a virtual build plate.

 ---